TAKE ACTION

 • No Foreign Wars

-Continue to work closely with our allies to maintain a peaceful international order, but will not get involved in foreign conflicts, such as the war in Ukraine, unless we have a compelling strategic interest in doing so.
+Continue to work closely with our allies to maintain a peaceful international order, without getting involved in foreign conflicts, such as the war in Ukraine, unless we have a compelling strategic interest in doing so.

 • Prioritize North American Security

-Prioritize relations with our main trading and defence partner, the United States of America, to ensure our prosperity and our security.
+Prioritize relations with our main trading and defence partner, the United States of America, to ensure our prosperity and our security, while diversifying our trade relations with as many other countries as possible to be less dependent on US markets.

-Withdraw from all UN commitments, including the Sustainable Development Goals, the Global Compact on Migrations and the Paris Agreement on Climate Change, that threaten our sovereignty, and reduce our presence in UN institutions to a minimum.
+Withdraw from all UN commitments and organizations that threaten our sovereignty, including the Sustainable Development Goals, the Global Compact on Migrations, the Paris Agreement on Climate Change, and the World Health Organization, and reduce our presence in UN institutions to a minimum.

-Save billions of dollars by phasing out development aid, and focus Canadian international assistance exclusively on emergency humanitarian action in cases such as health crises, major conflicts and natural disasters.
+Save billions of dollars by phasing out international development aid, and focus Canadian international assistance exclusively on emergency humanitarian action in cases such as conflicts and natural disasters.

 Updated